nymtech/dev-portal/src/tutorials/ipfs-service-provider.md

 <img src="../images/ipfs-upload-service-tutorial/angular-app-2.png"/>

-Lets get our next Next Nym Websocket Client up and running!

 #### Initializing our Service Provider's Nym Websocket Client and linking

-Remember in the Prerequisite section when we mentioned that you'll have to have a copy of the Nym Websocket Client (nym-client) on your local machine.
-You should already have a copy of the `nym-client` from our User Client.
-Simply duplicate that same terminal window and hey presto, another Nym Websocket Client.

 One you are ready, proceed to follow the instructions below: